Understanding Hospice: Guide on How Does Hospice Work

 What is Hospice Care?

-Hospice care is a holistic approach to end-of-life care, focusing on providing comfort and quality of life rather than curing the illness.
+Hospice care is a holistic approach to end-of-life care, focusing on providing comfort and quality of life rather than curing the illness, and it is considered to be the model for quality, compassionate care for people facing a serious or life-limiting illness or injury, involving a team-oriented approach to expert medical care, pain management, and emotional and spiritual support expressly tailored to the patient’s needs as outlined by the National Hospice and Palliative Care Organization.
 Available 24/7, hospice care addresses medical, emotional, psychosocial, and spiritual needs, ensuring comprehensive support for patients and their families.

 Definition and Purpose